 Condoms are a very effective way to prevent sexually transmissible infections (STIs).
 Condoms can also be used as a contraceptive to prevent pregnancy but they are not as effective at preventing pregnancy as some other contraceptive methods such as the contraceptive pill or implant.

-Think you know how to use a male condom?
+Think you know how to use a male (external) condom?

 What do I do if the condom breaks during sex?